gregdon13/ntz-java/README.md

 NTZ is a command line note tool that doesn't involve terminal based editors, but does involve Java.
 You've been provided with a very simple file backed data store called `FileMap`.
 It acts like a Key/Value database, which can be stored in a file.
-It is a subclass of `HashMap<String,NoteList>` and all it does is `load()` and `save()` a itself to a file named "ntz.db".
+It has an internal `HashMap<String,NoteList>` and all it does is `load()` and `save()` itself to a file named "ntz.db".
 It's purpose is to show you a simple way to persist your Notez' data into a file.
+See more about the ObjectInputStream/ObjectOutputStream classes.

 A `NoteList` is merely an ArrayList<String>.
-Each Item in the FileMap should use the key String for the Category name, and then append a notes to the NoteList held as the map's value.
+Each Item in the FileMap's hashmap should use the key String for the Category name, and then append a notes to the NoteList held as the map's value.

 This lab requires you to figure out how to take things from the command line and manipulate a `database` to store text notes.
+You should work on it over the course of the week.

 ## Why?

 Keeping track of a small list of things to remember or stuff that needs doing is a pain.
 Remembering its location, manually accessing it, formatting it and all of the clicking that entails, is something many find unpleasant.

 Other command line note tools out there are...clunky.